eea/eea.docker.postgres/postgres/Readme.md

-# PostgreSQL ready to run docker image (ZODB RelStorage ready)
+# PostgreSQL with replication support (ZODB RelStorage ready)

-Docker images created to be used within EEA main portal and optimized to work with ZODB RelStorage.
+Docker image for PostgreSQL with replication support and ZODB RelStorage ready

 This image is generic, thus you can obviously re-use it within your non-related EEA projects.